Web Platform Design Principles

 This section details design principles for features which are exposed via HTML.

 3.1.
-Re-use attribute names (only) for similar functionality
+Re-use HTML attribute names (only) for similar functionality

 The same attribute name, multiple, is used on both select to allow selection of multiple values, as well as on input to allow entry of multiple values.